sigstore/helm-charts/charts/cosigned/README.md

 helm install cosigned -n cosign-system sigstore/cosigned --devel --set webhook.secretKeyRef.name=mysecret
 ```

-We need to add the `--devel` flag because we are still in the development of the chart.
-This will be removed when we release cosigned `v1.2.0`

 To enable the Admission Controller to check the signed images you will need to add the following annotation in the namespaces that you are interested to watch:

 Annotation: `cosigned.sigstore.dev/include: "true"`